Written by: Giorgy from G-Extreme

 From their fresh seafood platter to their juicy steaks and classic pasta dishes, every item on their menu is prepared with meticulous attention to detail and a focus on local, seasonal ingredients.

-Whether you’re searching for a quiet, intimate meal or a lively dinner with friends, Ouzo is an excellent choice, assuring a dining experience that will truly heighten your visit to Santa Marta in Colombia.
+Whether you’re searching for a quiet, intimate meal or a lively dinner with friends, Ouzo is an excellent choice, a dining experience that will be one of your highlights in Santa Marta in Colombia.

 14. Learn Colombian Cooking